mhndev/ThePHPFramework/README.md

 in this framework you'll see a psr directory which absolutely should have psr interfaces. but it hasn't already because it would make it complex which I don't want it to be complex.

-maybe in future I make switch them with psr interfaces. for now just assume they're reall psr interfaces :)
+other than complexity psr interfaces are not complete yet. so I chose to use my own psr interfaces for now. maybe in future I make switch them with psr interfaces. for now just assume they're reall psr interfaces :)